-This is going to depend on your situation, the amount of time it will take, the amount of assets, the size of the estate, the amount of beneficiaries, whether or not there are properties to be sold, how complicated the Trust Administration will be, etc. If you sign up for a free Initial Consult by phone, Jay will go over your needs with you, and then give you a flat rate for the whole process.
-He doesn't charge any hidden fees, so what you're quoted is the price you will pay.
+This is going to depend on your situation, the amount of time it will take, the amount of assets, the size of the estate, the amount of beneficiaries, whether or not there are properties to be sold, how complicated the Trust Administration will be, etc. If you sign up for a free Initial Consult by phone, Jay will go over your needs with you, and then give you a quote.

 Can you help with taxes of the decedent or the Trust Estate?

 No, this is something we do not do.
 We are happy to refer you to someone who specializes in tax preparation.
 In fact, we usually require our Trust Administration clients to work with a CPA so that we can coordinate on important trust-related tax matters.

 There is a disagreement in my family about how the Trust Estate should be handed/distributed/etc. Can you represent me?

 Unfortunately, Jay doesn't handle litigation, but he will happily refer you to a trusted attorney who can help you.